wangyoucao577/containers/docker/README.md

 ## Issues Encountered
 ### 1. Max length of docker image tag
 I hope I can provide sufficent and complete information by the docker image tag.
-But in my test(based on `docker 18.09.3`), the max length of image tag is only `129 chars`, otherwise the `docker build/tag` command will fail.
+But in my test(based on `docker 18.09.3`), the max length of image tag is only `128 chars`, otherwise the `docker build/tag` command will fail.
+Also find that this limitation has been described in [Docker CLI - docker tag](https://docs.docker.com/engine/reference/commandline/tag/):
+**A tag name must be valid ASCII and may contain lowercase and uppercase letters, digits, underscores, periods and dashes.
+A tag name may not start with a period or a dash and may contain a maximum of 128 characters.**).

 ### 2. What if container out of memory